 Duke of Weimar and other nobility protected this regal breed as national

-treasures, finally permiting import to the US in the 1940's.
+treasures, finally permitting import to the US in the late 1940's.

 They are decidedly not for every home.
 Learn more below to decide if this

 is a journey you wish to embark upon...

 Carefully select a sire for their dam that compliments her strengths and